 |The wreck limits vehicle access to the chateau|

 With the wreck blocking the road Dave's options for his vehicles are a little more limited.
 That said, I don't think this is a real problem for him, as the alternatives are all viable.
 Based on the last scenario my gut feeling is that he will try a flanking move through the ploughed field and over the wall.
 He made good progress on that flank last time and was only brought short when his attack on the other flank suffered considerable loss.
-So, my thinking is, he will set up a strong firebase behind the hedge, most likely including a forward observer and this will cover a main thrust across the fields and around the flank.
+So, my thinking is, he will set up a strong base of fire behind the hedge, most likely including a forward observer and this will cover a main thrust across the fields and around the flank.
 A diversion on my left flank will have less ambition and simply try to pin me in place.

 |How I think the Germans will advance|